jpbelo/raspbian-vpn/README.md

-## Install OS
+## Install and setup OS
-Use Etcher or Win32 Disk Imager to write the raspbian image to the SD card.
+1. Use Etcher or Win32 Disk Imager to write the raspbian image to the SD card
+2. Create an empty file with the name ``ssh`` (no extention) and place it on the sd root

 ## Configure VPN